Chart Color Schemes

 Maylands was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Maylands has a high level of cultural diversity, with 25.6% of its population speaking a language other than English at home and 40.4% born overseas.
-Christianity is the predominant religion in Maylands, making up 36.6% of people.
-Judaism is overrepresented compared to Greater Perth, comprising 0.4% of Maylands' population versus 0.7%.
+Christianity is the predominant religion in Maylands, accounting for 36.6% of people.
+However, Judaism is overrepresented compared to Greater Perth, with 0.4% of Maylands' population identifying as such, compared to 0.3%.

 Frequently Asked Questions - Diversity